 I. The appreciation of athletic training as a service-oriented allied health care profession; Students will be prepared to practice the profession of Athletic Training when working cooperatively with allied health care personnel including but not limited to physicians, physician assistants, chiropractors, physical therapists, occupational therapists, sports psychologists, sports nutritionists, nurses, exercise physiologists and hospital/clinical administrators.

-All learning goals will be assessed by an oral practical exam and recorded in the clinical proficiency handbook and electronically recorded using ATrack (ATrack is a powerful online database that manages ATEP student data.
-It is one secure place, where faculty can review student proficiency scores, clinical experience hours, forms, documents and the ATEP course matrices.
+All learning goals will be assessed by an oral practical exam and recorded in the clinical proficiency handbook and electronically recorded using ATrack (ATrack is a powerful online database that manages ATP student data.
+It is one secure place, where faculty can review student proficiency scores, clinical experience hours, forms, documents and the ATP course matrices.
 Both the handbook and ATrack will be maintained throughout each student’s academic career at Mount Union.

 III.
-The department and program faculty members are committed to maintaining a high standard of academic achievement and clinical skill for graduates of the Athletic Training Education Program through:
+The department and program faculty members are committed to maintaining a high standard of academic achievement and clinical skill for graduates of the Athletic Training Program through:

 - Providing quality academic advisement for each student through regular conferences at least once each semester and availability for more informal counseling on an “as needed” or “as requested” basis;

 - Providing quality clinical field experiences through sport assignments with a variety of clinical settings and challenges;